-Prohibited persons.
-Montana law prohibits possession of a firearm by a person who has been convicted of certain felonies or an equivalent offense in another jurisdiction.
+Prohibited persons Montana law prohibits purchase or possession of a firearm by a person who has been convicted of certain felonies or an equivalent offense in another jurisdiction.
 A minor child under the age of 14 years cannot carry or use firearms in public without adult supervision.

-Restoration of rights.
-A convicted felon's right to possess a firearm can be restored by a governor's pardon or upon completion of the sentence, except for certain offenders who must apply to the court for a permit to purchase firearms.
+Restoration of rights A convicted felon's right to possess a firearm can be restored by a governor's pardon or upon completion of the sentence, except for certain offenders who must apply to the district court for a permit to purchase and possess firearms.

-Regulated sales.
-State law does not require background checks on firearms purchasers.
+Regulated sales State law does not require background checks on firearms purchasers.
+Residents of contiguous States may purchase long guns in Montana unless otherwise prohibited.

-Permits.
-Montana does not require a permit to purchase a firearm.
+Permits Montana does not require a permit to purchase a firearm.
 A permit is required to carry a concealed weapon.

-Background checks.
-The State is not a point of contact for the NICS.
+Background checks The State is not a point of contact for the NICS.
 Licensed dealers in Montana contact the FBI for all checks required by the Brady Act.
 ATF allows a concealed weapon permit issued by a county sheriff to be used for purchases in lieu of a NICS check.

-State data.
-Montana maintains fully automated fugitive and criminal history data on a statewide network.
-Some domestic violence data are also available.
+State data Montana maintains fully automated fugitive and criminal history data on a statewide network.
+Beginning in April 2001, all Montana domestic violence restraining orders are immediately entered into the NCIC protection order file.

-Appeals of denials.
-A person who is denied a firearm by the FBI can appeal under Federal law.
+Appeals of denials A person who is denied a firearm by the FBI can appeal under Federal law.